seznam/slo-exporter/docs/modules/envoy_access_log_server.md

 address: ":18090"
 # gracefulShutdownTimeout for the GRPC server.
 Please note also the existence of 'maximumGracefulShutdownDuration' global config option which is effectively an upper boundary of here-specified timeout value.
 gracefulShutdownTimeout: "5s"
+# eventIdMetadataKey it's value will be used as a unique id for the generated event if present.
+eventIdMetadataKey: <string>
 ```